dikkyryan/daily-progress/posts/2021/12-december/28-december-2021/28-december-2021.md

 - You can peer multiple instances of your NVA with Azure Route Server.
 You can configure the BGP attributes in your NVA and, depending on your design (e.g., active-active for performance or active-passive for resiliency), let Azure Route Server know which NVA instance is active or which one is passive.

 - The interface between NVA and Azure Route Server is based on a common standard protocol.
 As long as your NVA supports BGP, you can peer it with Azure Route Server.
-For more information, see[Route Server supported routing protocols](https://docs.microsoft.com/en-us/azure/route-server/route-server-faq#protocol)
+For more information, see [Route Server supported routing protocols](https://docs.microsoft.com/en-us/azure/route-server/route-server-faq#protocol)

 -You can deploy Azure Route Server in any of your new or existing virtual network.